abilalzengin/s3-static-website/README.md

     - Prepare Django environment on EC2 instance based on Developer Notes,

-    - Download the "clarusway_aws_capstone" folder from Github repository,
+    - Download the "aws_capstone" folder from Github repository,

-    - Install the requirements using requirements.txt in 'clarusway_aws_capstone' folder
+    - Install the requirements using requirements.txt in 'aws_capstone' folder

     - Deploy the Django application on port 80.